fashioned after Jean Antoine Mercie's Lee Monument,

 As for my friends in Richmond who haven't had a fresh thought on matters racial since they were seventh-graders, well, I don't want to pick a fight with them.
 So mostly we talk about other things — baseball still works.

 All that said, Robert E. Lee, whose spectacular monument I see every day, remains a Virginian I admire.
-The dual sense of tragedy and dignity his statue conveys is striking.
-In his time and place, Lee clearly did what he saw as his duty.
-How can an honest person not respect that?
+I realize his reputation has taken somewhat of a beating in recent years, but the dual sense of tragedy and dignity his statue conveys remains striking.
+In his time and place, torn between loyalties, it seems to me Lee tried to do what he saw as his duty.

-After the war Lee urged his fellow Virginians to let it go — to move on.
+After the war a weary Lee urged his fellow Virginians to let it go — to move on.
 That was good advice in 1865.
 It still is.